pabru/lanterna/docs/tutorial/Tutorial02.md

 You can attach a resize listener to your `Terminal` object, which will invoke a callback method (usually on a separate thread) when it is informed of the terminal emulator window changing size.
 Notice that maybe not all implementations supports this.
-The `UnixTerminal`, for example, relies on the `WINCH` signal being sent to the java process, which might not make it though if you remote shell isn't forwarding the signal properly.
+The `UnixTerminal`, for example, relies on the `WINCH` signal being sent to the java process, which might not make it though if your remote shell isn't forwarding the signal properly.

             terminal.addResizeListener(new TerminalResizeListener() {
                 @Override